scottzach1/Project-Beans/project_requirement/project-requirement.md

   without the use of a launch rail.
 - Records data from all sensors at a rate where the flight path could be reasonably reconstructed post flight.
 - Broadcasts radio telemetry and battery level during the launch, burn and post-burn phase of flight.
-- The rocket must land without sustaining disabling damage to the electronics.
+- Recovered post flight without sustaining significant damage to the electronics.

 ##### Required functionality Improvement

 - Software can be reliably initialized in the field.
-- Software is held to a high level of quality and robustness
+- Software is held to a high level of quality and robustness.
 - Must have protected electronics, wires and PCBs cannot be exposed.

 #### 1.3.3 User characteristics

 One of the key requests from our client is that the avionic package will be open source, which allows use and potential continuation of this product from anyone in the wider amateur rocketry community.
 Future users could include but it not limited to students, researchers, programmers and rocketry hobbyists.

-Since there is a wide variation in the potential user, it is recommended to have experience in certain technical areas before attempting any parts of this project. these include:
+Since there is a wide variation in potential users, it is recommended to have experience in certain technical areas prior to developing parts of this project.
+These include:

-- When installing the electrical components.
+- When installing the electronic components.
-- The interaction of software and hardware.
+- Interfacing between the software and hardware.
-- Dealing with and Complying with Civil Aviation Authority Regulations
+- Complying with Civil Aviation Authority Regulations.
-- understand telemetry operations.
+- Configuring telemetry functionality.
 - Operating aircraft applications

 Users should have an understanding of how this package will be applied to their own specific projects.
-It's also important that the users are able to fully comply with all of the health and safety regulations required by their local Authority body on civil aviation if a rocket is intended to be launched.
+It's also important that the users are able to fully comply with all of the health and safety regulations required by their local Authority on civil aviation if a rocket is intended to be launched.

 #### 1.3.4 Limitations